edi-marc/42RomaLuiss-Piscine_C/README.md

 # 42_Roma
-code and exercise of 42 Roma
+code and exercises of 42 Roma